-- A question of fact requires the jury to weigh the evidence.
+A question of fact requires the jury to weigh the evidence.
 A jury can choose which evidence is more persuasive and to believe all or even none of the witnesses in a case.
-There is always evidence on each side of an injury case; the jury’s job is to decide whose is more believable.
+There is always evidence on each side of a personal injury case; the jury's job is to decide whose is more believable.

 Here are some examples:

 Imagine that Texas has a law that says you can sue a thief who steals your property for the emotional distress and inconvenience of dealing with the theft, plus you can also sue them for the value of the item they stole.
 You're renting a car and someone steals it.
 Even though it's not technically your property, you still experience all of the stress and hassle of dealing with the rental car folks, the police, insurance companies, and you have to pay an insurance deductible.